Powerlearnproject/se-assignment-5-bettvincent/README.md

 - Your answers should be well-structured, concise, and to the point.
 - Provide screenshots or step-by-step instructions where applicable.
 - Cite any references or sources you use in your answers.
 - Submit your completed assignment by 1st July
+- ANSWERS/SUBMISSION TO THE ASSIGNMENT

+[https://docs.google.com/document/d/1Z_RR1vcZxP2F_d3VYbKUbWX3vMWKgDJKSGFX8ktQgd4/edit?usp=sharing](https://github.com/Powerlearnproject/se-assignment-5-bettvincent/blob/main/Installation%20and%20Navigation%20of%20Visual%20Studio%20Code.pdf) THE LINK ABOVE IS A REDIRECTION TO THE ASSIGNMENT DOCUMENTION.
+ATTACHED TO IT IS A LINK TO MY INITIALIZED GITHUB REPOSITORY